daniel-molina/visualequation/doc/UI.md

 sharing the same area when displayed are able to be selected this way.
 For example, a usubeq giving color to its only parameter.

-##### LEFT/RIGHT cursor keys (slow, exhaustive and redundant):
+##### LEFT/RIGHT cursor keys (short, exhaustive and redundant movements):

->**Note**: These keys would have a more similar equivalence to their expected
-> behavior in a text editor if they were associated to the movement obtained
-> by pressing SHIFT-TAB/TAB (described below).
-However, that movement is not
-> exhaustive and a naive user may have a hard time being able to select
-> specific blocks which cannot be selected by clicking.
-If finally every
-> selsubeq is selectable with the mouse, it may be changed.
+These keys, even if in the desktop-like category, provide a different approach.
+These are bullet-proof, meaning that every selsubeq can be selected by using them exclusively, even only one of them.
+They are handy to select a random subeq which is close to current selection.
+Redundancy is useful when the user is introducing subeqs and needs to select a related subeq.

+Description:

+Effect of pressing LEFT/RIGHT:
 *   If R/L, set L/R.
-*   Navigate equation backward/forward, selecting selsubeqs before entering them and before exiting them.
+*   Else, navigate equation backward/forward, selecting selsubeqs before entering them and before exiting them.
-*   In addition, if O or I, insert a TVOID after a subeq before exiting subeqs to the right so the user can insert in that direction in those modes.
+*   In addition, if O or I, insert a TVOID after a subeq before entering from/ exiting to the right, so the user can insert everywhere also when using imode or ovmode.

-#### Friendly operations compared to graphical text editors
+#### Keybindings shared with graphical text editors

+##### Save equation (C-s)
+##### Save equation as...
+(SHIFT-C-s)
+##### Open equation (C-o)
+Details on shell-like operations.

 ##### RETURN
 Select first 1-ulevel usubeq of selection, if it exists and is selectable.
 Else, do nothing.

+##### Select all (C-a)
+This keybinding has a long tradition in graphical applications, so it is respected even if it collides with an important shortcut of readline.

+##### Go to the first symbol (HOME)
+In orimode, direction will be set to L, or V is symbol is a PVOID.

+##### Go to the last symbol (END, C-e)
+In orimode, direction will be set to R, or V if symbol is a PVOID.
+Any other mode will create and select a TVOID after the last symbol.

+##### Cut (C-x)

+Remove selected subeq and save/overwrite VE's clipboard.

+This shortcut is a an important key combination for emacs and readline, but by default the desktop tradition will be respected.

+##### Copy (C-c)

+Save/overwrite VE's clipboard with selection.

+##### Paste (C-v)

+Insert VE's clipboard (in overwrite mode, selection is replaced).

+##### Undo (C-z)

+Undo last manipulation, if it exists.

+##### Redo (SHIFT-C-z)

+Redo last manipulation, if it exists.

-##### C-LEFT/C-RIGHT (fast movement selecting whole mates)
+##### C-LEFT/C-RIGHT (medium-distance movements selecting whole mates)
 These key bindings are used to navigate between mates.

 > **Notes**: